Discover effective methods to monitor and evaluate employee training progress, ensuring skills development and ROI on training investments.

 Probably the easiest way to track employees and learning progress is through a learning management system or LMS for short.
 An LMS started as a response for companies needing control over the learning process.
 Over time, LMS has become a system for not only organizing learning modules but with built-in analytics to figure out how well the training is being absorbed.
 The nice aspect of an LMS is it not only implements training but also reports how the training is going.
 So it makes for an all-in-one employee training system.

-A training management system or TMS is an enterprise software system for training purposes within an organization.
-It helps to optimize performance in both management and instructor-led courses.
 It differs from an LMS because it focuses on the management of in-person training and back-office processes.
 It’s also geared toward administrators and less on the learners themselves.
 However, it can also be used for tracking training from a business side like managing session plans, budgeting, and creating business intelligence reports.

 A simple solution for measuring employee training would be to use an Excel spreadsheet or Google sheets.
 Although cost-effective, it’s also a bit disjointed.
 However, it can be used to capture these training results.
 Just make sure you have one point person to record this data so key numbers are not missed.